HD Future Picture: Defining Your Purpose, Setting Your Mission, and Guiding Your Actions

-There are certain elements and considerations that will help define an organization's HDD.
+There are certain elements and considerations that will help define an organisation's high-definition future picture.
 Here are the five elements, and their component dimensions, that can be used to guide us through what may be important to an organization.
-It may not be the only way of looking at things, and your own organization may have more or less elements, or express them differently.
+It may not be the only way of looking at things, and your own organization may have more or fewer elements or express them differently.
 But I offer them to you as a strong place to start:

 - Competitive position.
-The markets we’re in (businesses and geographies) notionally multiplied by our profile in them (our business model, competitive advantage, brand).
+The markets we’re in (businesses and geographies) are multiplied by our profile in them (our business model, competitive advantage, and brand).

 - Productivity.
-The skills our people have (their lived experience,and inherent and learned abilities) notionally multiplied by their will in using it (the culture, engagement, and benefits we can offer).
+The skills our people have (their lived experience and inherent and learned abilities) are multiplied by their will in using them (the culture, engagement, and benefits we can offer).

 - Entrepreneurship.
-Our capacity for innovation (culture, autonomy, R&D) notionally multiplied by our appetite for risk(controls, standards, processes, ratios).
+Our capacity for innovation (culture, autonomy, R&D) is multiplied by our appetite for risk(controls, standards, processes, ratios).

 - Capital productivity.
-The financial capital we invest (debt, equity, reinvested revenue) multiplied by the return on that investment (ROIC, margin).
+The financial capital we invest (debt, equity, reinvested revenue) is multiplied by the return on that investment (ROIC, margin).